Giovanni I di Murta: Mounting tension in the region

-Giovanni da Murta also tried to regain control over the island of Corsica.
-At the beginning of his dogate only the citadel of Bonifacio remained in Genoese hands, the rest of the colony was de facto independent thanks to the support of the kingdom of Aragon and of the Venetian fleet.
-The Doge entrusted his son, Tommaso, with mission of reconquering the island.
-This expedition marks the end of the feudal anarchy in Corsica and the beginning of a more asserted Genoese rule over the island.
-To fund the military operations in the island, the Republic had to borrow at 20% from an association of creditors known as the Compera nuova acquisitionis Corsicæ on 27 December 1347.
+Giovanni di Murta also tried to regain control over the island of Corsica.
+At the beginning of his dogate only the citadel of Bonifacio remained in Genoese hands, the rest of the colony was de facto independent thanks to the support of the Kingdom of Aragon and of the Venetian fleet.
+The doge entrusted his son, Tommaso, with the mission of reconquering the island.
+This expedition marked the end of feudal anarchy in Corsica and the beginning of a more asserted Genoese rule over the island.
+To fund military operations on the island, the Republic of Genoa had to borrow at interest rates of 20% from an association of creditors known as the Compera nuova acquisitionis Corsicæ on 27 December 1347.

-On the diplomatic front, Giovanni da Murta tried to appease the tension between Genoa and Venice, that followed the assault of the Genoese of Pera on Constantinople, perceived by the Venetians as a threat to their domination in the Levant.
+On the diplomatic front, Giovanni di Murta tried to appease the tension between Genoa and Venice that followed the assault of the Genoese of Pera on Constantinople, which was perceived by the Venetians as a threat to their domination in the Levant.
 He proposed a joint crusade against the Ottomans, an offer which was dismissed by the Venetians.

 Plague and succession

-The breakout of the Black Death occurred during his time in office.
-Republic was one of the first European cities hit by the pandemics as it was a Genoese ship sailing away from Kaffa, in the Crimea, besieged by the Mongols that carried the disease across the Mediterranean.
-From November 1347 to 1351, the plague killed 30 to 40% of the population of the city, and the Doge was among the victims.
-He died on 6 January 1350 and was buried in the Cathedral of San Lorenzo.
+The first major outbreaks of the Black Death occurred during his time in office.
+The Republic of Genoa was one of the first European cities hit by the pandemic, as it was a Genoese ship sailing away from Kaffa, in the Crimea, besieged by the Mongols, that carried the disease across the Mediterranean.
+From November 1347 to 1351, the plague killed 30 to 40 percent of the population of the city, and the doge himself was among the victims.
+Giovanni di Murta died of the plague on 6 January 1350 and was buried in the Cathedral of San Lorenzo.
 His successor, Giovanni Valente, was elected three days later in a climate of tension between popolanis and aristocrats, making evident that his efforts to unite the city would be short-lived.

-Unlike most of the other Doges of the history of Genoa, Giovanni I di Murta left an excellent image of his time in office.
+Unlike most of the other doges of the history of Genoa, Giovanni I di Murta left an excellent image of his time in office.
 He is hailed as a pacifier at home and abroad and he has even been qualified as a "lover of the common good" by a modern historian.